Knowing where the jobs are and ...

 - how qualifications affect your pay, and about pay in Calderdale and Kirklees and the National Minimum Wage

-- how work is changing and what the shape of the future job market might be.
-Will a robot take over a job you're thinking about - enter a job in this BBC widget to find out
+- how work is changing ... will a robot take over a job you're thinking about - enter a job in this BBC widget to find out.

 Many employers are looking for people with robust problem solving skills, innovative thinkers, and good communication skills.